vpatryshev/ScalaKittens/README.md

 3. You want unused data to silently disappear from memory.
 You can do it by applying a reference selector, like `withSoftReferences`, `withWeakReferences`, `withHardReferences`, so that the value can be discarded according to the appropriate reference policies.
 E.g. if you use `withSoftReferences`, the value is discarded if there's not enough memory.
-This discarding policy has nothing to do with the data validity, though.
+This discarding policy has String to do with the data validity, though.
    Using this kind of discardable references has some negative impact on performance in the tests, but this is a non-issue: if we are saving on seconds, losing on milliseconds should not bother us.